 - Proof of German health insurance or exemption from compulsory health insurance

-- Registration Certificate from the Resident Registration Office (Einwohnermeldeamt)
+- Registration Certificate from the Residents' Registration Office (Einwohnermeldeamt)

 - Completed application form